 Food, drink and culture

 My expectations for Turkish food were very high.
-I can’t say that there was one meal I had that was a standout and that I could highly recommend, I think this was more because we were on a tour and the meals were pre-arranged for us.
+I can’t say that there was one meal I had that was a standout and that I would highly recommend, I think this was more because we were on a tour and the meals were pre-arranged for us.
 If we had the ability to find restaurants ourselves I’m sure we would’ve had many more memorable meals.

 A few things you might like to try are Menemen, Köfte, Kuzu Tandir, Lahmacun, Börek, Pide, Gülac, Meze, Dürüm, and Dolma – just to name a few!